Hong sisters: Television screenwriting debut and early works

+Television dramas with Pan Asian recognition

-You're Beautiful (2009) starred Jang Keun-suk and Park Shin-hye, in which a naive nun cross-dresses as a male idol singer in a boy band.
-Unlike the Hongs' early work, the drama did not get high ratings, but it did create a cult following (or "mania" fan base) online and among international viewers.
-Many fans watching the drama online.
-The series was broadcast in various Asian countries including Japan, China, Thailand, Malaysia, Singapore, Indonesia, UAE, and the Philippines.
-It achieved high ratings on Fuji TV in Japan, surpassing its competitors in the timeslot.
-The series became so popular in Japan it is believed to have overtaken the popularity of Winter Sonata, another popular Korean drama in Japan.
+For its next production, the Hong sisters transitioned to a youth drama You're Beautiful (2009).
+Casting Jang Keun-suk and Park Shin-hye in a story about a naive nun who disguises herself as a male idol to join a boy band.
+While it did not achieve high domestic viewership ratings, it developed a significant cult following online and among international audiences.
+The series was broadcast across various Asian markets, including Japan, China, Thailand, Malaysia, Singapore, Indonesia, the UAE, and the Philippines.In Japan, it achieved high ratings on Fuji Television, reportedly surpassing its competitors in the same timeslot.
+The series is believed to have overtaken the popularity of Winter Sonata, another popular Korean drama in Japan.

-The soundtrack album of the miniseries quickly gained popularity, selling 20,000 copies within the first week of its release.
-It became a top seller on various music sites, such as MelOn, Dosirak, and Mnet.
-By the end of 2011, the album had sold a total of 57,000 copies in South Korea.
-The album was written and produced by Han Sung-ho, who also worked on Hong's previous drama Brilliant Legacy.
-The drama included concert footage of A.N.JELL, so the cast members actually performed a mini-concert, where it was reported that as many 25,000 fans showed up.

-Such was its pan-Asian popularity that remakes were produced in Japan (Ikemen desu ne, 2011) and Taiwan (Fabulous Boys, 2013).
+The series' soundtrack was a commercial success, selling 20,000 copies within its first week and topping various music charts, including Melon, Dosirak, and Mnet.
+By the end of 2011, the album had sold 57,000 copies in South Korea.
+The soundtrack was written and produced by Han Sung-ho, who also worked on drama Brilliant Legacy.
+The drama featured concert footage of the fictional group A.N.JELL, and it was reported that 25,000 fans attended a real-life mini-concert performed by the cast.
+Due to its pan-Asian success, the series was remade in Japan in 2011 as Ikemen desu ne and in Taiwan 2013 as Fabulous Boys.

-The Hongs played with Korean mythology for their next hit drama in 2010.
-In My Girlfriend Is a Nine-Tailed Fox, the gumiho (or nine-tailed fox) isn't the terrifying femme fatale of legend who feeds on human livers.
-Instead, she's a cute and clueless girl (played by Shin Min-ah) who loves to eat beef, while an aspiring stuntman (Lee Seung-gi) accompanies her in her quest to become human.